meszaros-lajos-gyorgy/php-a-s-o/README.md

   // $result = null
   ```

-- **any** - calls the given predicate function on the elements in the given array and returns true if for at least one of them the predicate returns true
+- **A::any** - calls the given predicate function on the elements in the given array and returns true if for at least one of them the predicate returns true

   ```php
   $data = [2, 3, 5, 6, 7, 9, 10];